Quantum Physics Tutorial 4 - Energy Levels in Atoms

 Energy levels are not evenly spaced.

 We can quantify this in an equation.
-If an electron is at an excited level (E1) and makes a transition to a lower level (E2), then the energy of the photon given out can be worked out with the equation:
+If an electron is at an excited level (E1) and makes a transition to a lower level (E2), then the energy DE of the photon given out can be worked out with the equation:

-E = E1 – E2
+DE = E1 – E2

 hf = E1 – E2

 (a) An excited atom loses its energy quickly.
-How does it do this? (b) What is the frequency of a photon given out by a transition from -0.85 eV to -1.51 eV? |
+How does it do this? (b) What is the frequency of a photon given out by a transition from -0.85 eV to -1.51 eV?
+Give you answer an an appropriate number of significant figures. |

 Hydrogen has an ionisation energy of 13.6 eV.
 Explain what would happen if a hydrogen atom interacted with: a.
 An electron of energy 22.1 eV; b.
 A photon of energy 13.6 eV; c.
 A photon of energy 6.1 eV. |